 Formalized Telephone Communications Between Doctors and Patients.

 As a young pediatrician, I realized that diagnosing the severity of illness and offering advice to parents over the telephone had never been taught to us during residency training; it was expected that we would learn these skills on-the-job.
 In addition, we had little formal training on how to treat common every-day maladies.
 We knew the daily water and electrolyte requirements for a 15 pound child, but couldn't answer, "How many ounces should this child drink at a single feeding?"
-By writing a manual that focused on the quality of screening questions rather than quantity, practical interventions that could be described in just a few minutes, and manage large volumes of telephone calls, physicians and their patients would benefit.
+By writing a manual that focused on the quality of screening questions rather than quantity, practical interventions that could be described in just a few minutes, and how to manage large volumes of telephone calls, physicians and their patients would benefit.
 This popular manual was later revised and complimentary manuals were written for parents that described common symptoms, warning signs of serious complications, and how best to avoid miscommunication when calling the doctor.
 Telephone communication is now taught in primary care residency programs and the manuals for parents were published in trade and paperback books and outlined in parenting magazines.

 Disclosure of Additives in Pharmaceuticals.